AndreasArne/python-examination/docs/README.md

-This repository contain code to customize the output from the unittest module.
-The altered code is used for examining students on College level in an introduction python course.

-`examiner/exam_test_result.py` - overshadows methods in [unittest.TextTestResult](https://github.com/python/cpython/blob/master/Lib/unittest/runner.py#L29) to customize the output from unittest.

-`examiner/run_tests.py` - Build test suits and runs them.

-`test/test_copy_of_unittest.py` - Is a copy of the test file for the sourcecode of unittest.
-Is used to limit how much we break the original usage of unitest.

-`test/test_exam_text_result.py` - Contains tests for the new functionality of the TextTestResult class.

-`test/lp1-2019/` - Contains a running example of the exam_test_result.py code.
-Stand in `.dbwebb` folder and run with `bash correct.bash`.

-Using it, create your tests in a file called test_exam.py.
-Create one TestCase class for each assignment.
-Classes name should match `.*Test[0-9]([A-Z].+)`.
-The integer is used to sort the output.
-Each class can contain many test functions.
-Each function need a docstring.

-Use the docstring to explain what is tested.
-The docstring is used to display info to the student when their answer is wrong.
+Examiner is a layer on top of pythons unittest framwork, for more verbose and clear output when test fail.
+It is used in a university course to examinate student in a introductionary python course.

+You can see working examples of it in `test/analyzer/.dbwebb`.
+To run it you first need to build it, run `make build`, it will copy external modules into the package so it can be distributed to students.
+Then you can find the folder `examiner` in the build folder.
+Execute `bash correct.bash` in `test/analyzer/.dbwebb`, it will copy the package. to run it.

+Examiner utilize function docstrings for testcases to modify and specialize error outputs for each test.

+So far it only supports tests in one file, `test_exam.py`.
+TestCase classes need to inherit from `ExamTestCase` and naming should follow the regex `.*Test[0-9]([A-Z].+)`.
+The number is used to sort execution order and the output.

+Test function need to follow the naming, `"test_[a-z]_(\w+)"`, and have a docstring.
+The docstring is used when test fail.
 The output of docstring can be enhanced and display what was used as argument, `{argument}`, to the students function, what the function returned, `{student}`, and what the correct answer is, `{correct}`.
 It is also possible to inject colors in the output.

 By default the line above `{correct}` is colored green and the line above `{student}` is colored red.
 Manual colors can be injected with `"|<color letter>|"` and reset value `"|/RE|"`.
 The reset color removes all color options up to that point.
 The module [colorama](https://pypi.org/project/colorama/) is used for coloring.